Cholelithiasis (Gallstones)

 Black Stones

-- Interacts with Calcium to Form Calcium Bilirubinate
+- Excess Unconjugated Bilirubin Interacts with Calcium to Form Calcium Bilirubinate

 Brown Stones

-- Found Both Within Gallbladder & Bile Ducts
+- Stones are Found Within Both the Gallbladder and Bile Ducts

 - The Predominant de Novo Bile Duct Stone (Cholangiohepatitis)